Type-two polynomial-time and restricted lookahead: Lambda-calculi for feasible functionals

 \begin{theorem}[$\mpt\subseteq \spt\circ\spt$] Any moderate polynom\-ial-time computable operator can be written as composition of two strongy polynomial-time computable operators. \end{theorem}

 \begin{proof} Let $M$ be a machine that proves that an operator is from $\mpt$.
-The idea behind the decomposition is modify $M$ to a machine $\tilde M$ that first does some preparation, then carries out the computation that $M$ does but aborts with an error message whenever it runs into a proper length revision.
+The core ideas behind the decomposition are all already present in case that was discussed in Example~\ref{ex:decompose}: First modify $M$ to a machine $\tilde M$ that first does some preparation, then carries out the computation that $M$ does but aborts with an error message whenever it runs into a proper length revision.
 Here, \demph{proper} means that the length revision does not happen on the first oracle query.
 Of course, this machine does not compute the same operator as $M$ as the computation may be aborted.
 To fix this precompose another machine $N$ that catches the error message, and calls $\tilde M$ again, providing it with information from the error message that makes it possible for the preparation process to avoid the simulation from running into the same problem again.

 To give a detailed description of what the factors $\tilde M$ and $N$ do, we use an additional separator symbol $\#$.
 The availability of such a symbol can easily be simulated with any alphabet containing at least two symblos $\sdzero$ and $\sdone$ by replacing each occurence of $\sdzero$ by $\sdzero\sdzero$, each occurence of $\sdone$ by $\sdzero\sdone$ and $\#$ with $\sdone\sdone$.